Chimney Flashing

 Re-Sealing or Replacing Flashing

 If the flashing is still intact but has minor gaps or cracks, applying a high-quality waterproof sealant can help restore its protective barrier.
-However, if the flashing is severely damaged or rusted, replacement may be the best solution.
+However, if the flashing is severely damaged or rusted, chimney flashing replacement may be the best solution.

 Professional Repairs